tanzealist/GovFoodSafety-Insight-Engine/README.md

 - Follow the project structure for organizing the work.
 - Refer to individual component documentation for detailed steps and guidelines.

-## Contact
-For any queries or further information, please contact Tanuj Verma at verma.tanu@northeastern.edu.